 Versioned secrets allow for seamless rotation of keys.
 When using the secret to generate tokens (e.g. signing a message) always use the current value.
 When validating tokens, check against all the versions in all_versions.
 This will allow keys to rotate smoothly even if not done instantly across all users of the secret.

-previous
+property previous

-current
+property current

-next
+property next